 The City, through an agreement with the Coastal Commission as part of our certified Coastal Land Use Plan (LUP) (certified in 1981 and amended as recently as 2004), has an approved parking in-lieu fee program.
 The basic concept is to allow for the development of smaller properties in the downtown where it is not possible or not practical to provide all required parking on-site.
 Currently the fee amount is \$28,900 per required parking space not provided on-site.
 The fee was established by resolution of the City Council and was based on an appraisal completed in July 2006.
 The in-lieu funds are used to mitigate increased parking demand and funds can be used for future improvements to the City's public parking.
-The threshold limit was established at 100 parking spaces in 1982 and the City to date.
+The threshold limit was established at 100 parking spaces in 1982 and the City has not yet reached this threshold.
+Currently 66 in-lieu parking spaces have been approved by the City to date.
 If the applicant's request to purchase 2 in-lieu spaces is approved, the City's inventory of available in-lieu spaces will be reduced to 32.
 Once the City reaches the 100 space threshold additional parking must be constructed or, no additional in-lieu parking may be authorized.